 Some of us are captivated by old-world beauty.
 Perhaps it's the facades of Italian 19th-century buildings which still shine with gold, peach, lemon, orange, melon pink and earthy reds.
-Or the prominent town cathedral that sits on a lofty pinnacle overlooking the ethereal Mediterranean.
-Or the ancient Roman/Greco footpaths that lead up to the mountains with an ever-constant blanket of thick clouds.
-My heart isn't swayed by the riches and glam of Monaco or the crowds of Nice.
-It stays with Menton, where the artist inside me awakens.
+Or the prominent cathedral that sits on a lofty pinnacle overlooking the ethereal Mediterranean.
+Or maybe it's the ancient Roman/Greco footpaths that lead up to the mountains surrounded by an ever-constant blanket of thick clouds.
+My heart isn't swayed by the riches and glam of Monaco or the crowds and tourists of Nice.
+It stays with Menton where the artist inside me awakened again.

 The first time I discovered Menton, France was through a book.
 The book is called, "The French Riviera: A Literary Guide for Travellers" by Ted Jones.
 I bought the book because I was inspired by the colorful impressionists (and post-impressionists) like Monet, Van Gogh, Matisse, Cézanne.
 I wanted to explore the French Riviera towns and cities where these artists lingered.
 I remember specifically being intrigued by the chapter of Menton, France, where there's an interesting fusion of French and Italian cultural influence.
 Menton is known as, the pearl of France and like any beautiful secret, it has attracted the artists, writers and filmmakers to this day.

 Let me give you a quick historical view.
 Once a part of Italy, Menton broke away from the Kingdom of Sardinia in 1860.
 A year later on 2 February 1861, Prince Charles III of Monaco and Napoleon III signed a treaty in Paris for 4,000,000 francs, the prince and his successors would renounce Menton in favor of the Emperor of France.